Owning up to mistakes: what's the right thing to do?

 Yet for solicitors, errors can imply either incompetence or carelessness.
-Although PI insurance can protect against monetary claims, it can’t rectify the loss of face or reputation associated with such failures.
+Although professional indemnity insurance (PII) can protect against monetary claims, it can’t rectify the loss of face or reputation associated with such failures.

 But if errors are not acknowledged, corrected and recognised then they will likely spiral and end up with the Legal Ombudsman or, at the very worst, in the Solicitors Disciplinary Tribunal.
-So, what to do?

 It may be tempting to have a total meltdown, so do take a few minutes for yourself.
 Losing your cool won’t correct the mistake and it won’t help you, the firm or the client.

-- How bad is it?
+- how bad is it?

-- Can it be rectified?
+- can it be rectified?

-- Who can help me with it?
+- who can help me with it?